 During the 1950's a typical serving size of coffee was between 4 to 6 fl oz (118-177mL), but over the years our "cup" size has grown almost eight times since.
 Starbucks' smallest cup ("short") is 8oz, while their largest cup ("venti") came in at about 20-24oz.

 But in 2011 Starbucks topped this by introducing the "trenta", which measured in at a whopping 31oz of coffee.
-Yes, almost half gallon of coffee!
+Yes, almost a quarter-gallon of coffee!
 Talk about a caffeine buzz!!

 Starbucks Serving Size